MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Introduction

 \section{Introduction}

 The proliferation of large language models (LLMs) has transformed the landscape of artificial intelligence, yet their development often relies on a legally and ethically precarious foundation.
 The vast majority of performant models are pretrained on massive web scrapes, indiscriminately mixing public-domain content with copyrighted materials such as books, news articles, and personal websites without explicit permission \citep{raffel2020exploring, gao2020pile}.
 This practice has led to a growing number of copyright infringement lawsuits, creating significant legal uncertainty for both academic researchers and commercial developers and threatening the future of the field.
+At the same time, practitioners who wish to avoid this risk have few alternatives, as most high-performing pretraining mixtures rely, at least in part, on opaque or non-permissive web scrapes.

 Compounding this uncertainty is the prevailing assumption that state-of-the-art performance is inextricably linked to the sheer scale and diversity offered by these legally ambiguous web scrapes.
 The absence of a high-performance, large-scale pretraining dataset that actively mitigates these risks has forced a difficult choice between performance and compliance.
+In practice, the strongest open baselines such as FineWeb-Edu~\citep{penedo2024} and DCLM~\citep{li2024datacomplm} still rely on mixed-license or unspecified web data, whereas strictly permissive corpora tend to lag behind them on reasoning-heavy benchmarks.
 This raises a critical question: Can a powerful language model be trained on a dataset that provides a more legally robust foundation?